Table of Contents

 4. Learning Management System (LMS) Frameworks

-LMS frameworks provide pre-built features for e-learning apps, saving development time:
+LMS frameworks provide pre-built features for e-learning apps, saving development time.

 5. Gamification and Interactivity Tools

 - Kahoot!
-SDK: Kahoot!’s developer tools allow integration of gamified quizzes into apps, making learning fun and interactive.
+SDK: Kahoot!’s developer tools allow the integration of gamified quizzes into apps, making learning fun and interactive.

 6. Collaboration and Communication Tools